Prodigy-Hacking/ProdigyMathGameHacking/willsCheatMenu/README.md

 Follow the code of conduct, or I will eat you.

-Run `webpack --build` in this folder to compile it.
+Run `webpack` in this folder to compile it.

 Copy and paste `loader.js` instead, not bundle.